 How is meeting someone online unspiritual?
 How would that get in the way of any other method He might want to use?
 Because it wasn’t a chance meeting, but intentional, that means that God wasn’t in it?
 Do you not have faith that God can lead you?
 That somehow because it’s online that God can’t use it?
 None of this makes sense.
 What if finding options online was the method that was God’s plan A for you finding someone, but you weren’t willing to use it, and it costs you three extra years of singleness because you weren’t willing to get past your own barriers?

 Online dating is simply a method to expand your available options, nothing more.
 That is not a bad thing.
 It is not sinful, and it does not block God out from having an influence.
 We all know that having local options is the best for getting to know someone, but for a lot of people, local options need to be supplemented.
+I repeat, online dating is simply one method among many to expand your options.
+And besides, the reasoning is false.
+Many people who use online dating are not desperate, and I know a lot of singles who have profiles on dating sites while pursuing options there and in person.

-One of the hurdles to online dating is that it doesn’t seem romantic enough at first glance.
+Another hurdle to online dating is that it doesn’t seem romantic enough at first glance.
 It comes across mechanical.
 You input criteria, and then look through matches to find someone you would like to reach out to.
 It lacks the ‘spark of the moment’.
 Making judgments about someone before meeting them can seem cold.
 However, using a system to match you up with people who have similar beliefs and values can actually save you a lot of time and potentially a breakup or two.
 When you meet someone by chance, that person doesn’t come with an index card stating their beliefs and preferences.
 It takes time to work through that.
 Online, there is a lot of information up front that helps you make decisions so you can spend your relationship time on people with a higher probability of a relationship that works out long term.

 Another objection is: ‘I don’t find many people that I’m interested in online.
 I just find creepers, or rather, they find me.
 I don’t want people old enough to be my dad asking me out.’